 Pick up your tickets at the Temple of Music and Art Box Office.
 An hour before the show, certain windows are designated “Will Call.”
 We don’t usually require an ID.
 Normally, all you will need is the first and last name that the tickets are held under.
 However, it’s also helpful to have the ticket order number and/or credit card number associated with your order.

 You can donate your tickets back to ATC as a tax-deductible donation (we will re-sell your tickets) if you notify us at least 24 hours in advance.
-If you call the Box Office after business hours, press “9” when you hear the recorded message and let us know your name, your subscriber/account number (if you know it) and the date of the performance.
+Please call the box office at least 24 hours before your show.
 We will make a note on your account and send you a letter acknowledging your contribution.